maxgillett/s3_multipart/README.md

 gem install s3_multipart
 ```

 Run the included generator to create the required migrations and configuration files.
+Make sure to migrate after performing this step.

 ```bash
 rails g s3_multipart:install